 Fits in a cup holder

 The Metrics We Used to Determine the Best CrossFit Gear

 There are all kinds of items specific to CrossFit that you can spend your money on.
 When creating this list we considered how useful these items are to improving your workout.
 We reviewed CrossFit forums and blogs to bring you the most consistently recommended gear.
 Items that will make a difference in your performance and comfort immediately top our list while items of convenience, or those reserved for more advanced athletes, fill out the bottom.

-For each gear category we sought out the brand and model most specially suited to CrossFit.
+For each gear category, we sought out the brand and model most especially suited to CrossFit.
 Key features that fit with the needs of a CrossFit athlete and set the product above the rest of the field were weighed in when forming this list.

 Other Considerations When Choosing CrossFit Gear

 Standards at Your Gym

 If you are traveling or just constantly find yourself at a new gym, having more of your own gear may make you more comfortable and make adjusting to a new environment a bit easier.
 However, many athletes find it more economical to stay dedicated to the same box.
 If this is you, look around your gym and talk to other members.
 Find out what gear they find helpful to have and which items they just borrow from the box.

 Safety and injury prevention should constantly be a top priority during any CrossFit workout.
 Some gear can provide support and improve comfort during your workout but should never be used to replace proper treatment of any injury.
 If you have concerns about your joints, see a doctor before remedying the situation with wrist wraps or a knee brace.

 Q: I’m new to CrossFit.
 What do I need for my first class?